 Established in 1985, San José State University's Ira F. Brilliant Center for Beethoven Studies is devoted to the life and works of Ludwig van Beethoven, and hosts the largest collection of Beethoven's works in the western hemisphere.
 Located in room 580 in the Martin Luther King Jr. Library, the Center is open to students and community members, and hosts regular performance on the Center's historical keyboard instruments.
 The Director of the Center is Dr. Erica Buurman, Assistant Professor of Music History.

-The School of Music and Dance's String Project is a nationally recognized teacher-training program that provides undergraduate and graduate music students with practical experience teaching group violin, viola and cello classes.
+The School of Music's String Project is a nationally recognized teacher-training program that provides undergraduate and graduate music students with practical experience teaching group violin, viola and cello classes.
 Focused primarily on our local population, the SJSU String Project offers area elementary and middle school students an accessible opportunity to study a stringed instrument.
 Students do not always have the opportunity to take a strings class in school and music classes and instruments available outside of school are generally very expensive.
 We offer instruments for in-class use to all students and classes for a very small fee

 The Music program's Community Music Institute houses several musical outreach programs, including the Young Musicians Project, String Project, Orff Level I and Level II training, and the Music Educators Workshop Ensemble.
 Please see the individual websites for more information.